-Jamon at any meal - what you can eat in Madrid (ep.
+Jamon at any meal - what to eat in Madrid (ep.
 4)

 At the beginning of spring, during the period 1-3 March, I was in one city break in Madrid.
 I wanted to discover the capital of Spain, to breathe some Madrid air and to enjoy this wonderful green city.
 2 days are very few to visit different sights, so I was limited to the trips made through the central area, through shops, I even reached the Santiago Bernabeu stadium.